loicemary/loicemary/README.md

 ~ $ whoami
     lectron
 ~ $ about
-    Hello, my name is loicemary, a web developer from Nairobi, Kenya.
+    Hello, my name is Loicemary, a web developer from Nairobi, Kenya.
     Welcome and feel free to check out my public repos.
     My email address is loicemary32@gmail.com, phone +($CODE) $PREFIX 745890 ~ $ social -a